-Kerguelen Islands is also known as the “Desolation Islands” for their sheer distance from any kind of civilization.
+The Kerguelen Islands is also known as the “Desolation Islands” for their sheer distance from any kind of civilization.
 The islands have no native population, but – like Antarctica, which lies several hundred miles south – the Kerguelens have a year-round population of scientists and engineers from France, which claims them as a territory.

 What is exciting about the Kerguelen Islands?

 The island is primarily a scientific center today that holds a satellite and a French missile defense system.
-The area even serves as a refuge for a French cattle that has become endangered on the mainland.
+The area even serves as a refuge for a French cattle that have become endangered on the mainland.

 2. Motuo County, China

 A small community in the Tibetan Autonomous Region, Motuo County is located in the laps of Himalayas with not even a beaten path leading to it.
 It remains as one of the few places in Asia still untouched by the modern world.
 The county is renowned for its beauty—Buddhist scripture regards it as Tibet’s holiest land—and is said to be a virtual Eden of plant life, housing one-tenth of all flora in China.

 The beauty of Motuo County is worth the daunting journey to its remote location.
 You need to cover frozen landscapes, suspension bridges, and other grueling obstacles.
 But, what you’ll realize is that it’s more than rewarding.
 You’ll find yourselves in a lost valley in the Himalayas, an experience that will stay with you for the rest of your life.
 Every attempt at taming the wilderness of Motuo County has failed, with nature simply rendering it obsolete.

 Tristan da Cunha was first discovered in 1506 by a Portuguese explorer.
 Today, it belongs to the British, but in all honesty, it’s so remote that it seems as if it doesn’t belong to anyone.